kjenney/terraform-aws-eks-node-group/README.md

 <br>Watch https://github.com/aws/containers-roadmap/issues/1297 and update this module accordingly.

 ## Spot
-This module uses instance attributes to prodvide a wider swath of instances to choose from so that a cluster will remain stable for longer periods of time.
+This module uses instance attributes to provide a wider swath of instances to choose from so that a cluster will remain stable for longer periods of time.

 ## Requirements

 * VPC
 * EKS Cluster
-* Security Groups (to allow incoming traffic, etc)
+* Security Groups (for incoming traffic, etc)

 ## Example